-- Victim may not be able to continue with their chosen career.
+- The victim may not be able to continue with their chosen career.

 The severity of the injury and the long term prognosis will be the main items that determine the amount of compensation awarded and so it is really important to make sure that a thorough medical examination is carried out to assess the extent of the injury and its effects.
 It’s also worth having a second examination a few weeks after the initial injury if you are still experiencing problems to diagnose any continuing or new complaints that have occurred as a result of the initial injury.

-Before starting your manual handling accident claim, there are a number of steps you can take to begin to build some evidence that supports your claim.
-Once you have the initial evidence, you can then start to build on your case using the evidence as the initial foundations of your claim.
-Proving liability is a must for a successful claim and by following as many as the following steps as possible will help to do this.
+Before starting manual handling claims, there are a number of steps you can take to begin to build some evidence that supports your claim.
+Once you have the initial evidence, you can then start to build on your case using the evidence as to the initial foundations of your claim.
+Proving liability is a must for a successful claim, so adhering to as many of the following steps as possible will help do this.

 - Photos – If possible, take photos of where the accident took place and of the situation that resulted in the accident.
-Also take photos of any visable injuries as proof of your pain and suffering.
+Also, take photos of any visible injuries as proof of your pain and suffering.

 - Medical Report – See a medical professional before doing anything else.
 This is certainly most important for your health and to ensure you receive treatment as soon as possible.
 But also, as mentioned above, a thorough assessment of your injury is very important in determining the amount of compensation you should be awarded.